 If you’re looking at travelling with your dog in Queensland, but don’t have your own caravan or tent to camp in, a good alternative is to stay at a pet-friendly cabin, usually at a caravan park.
-While most cabins are unfortunately not pet-friendly, I’ve tracked down a wide range of pet-friendly cabins in Queensland, from the south of the state to Far North Queensland.
+While many cabins unfortunately don’t permit pets, I’ve tracked down a wide range of pet-friendly cabins in Queensland, from the south of the state to Far North Queensland.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.